 This is just one example of how Astera Centerprise can serve as your data migration assistant and help make the data migration process easier and simpler for you.
 You can perform a variety of other migration tasks with it as well, such as modifying the data in the SQL server database, transfer it to a different relational database system (such as SAP HANA or MariaDB), or set up your organization’s data warehouse.

 Astera Centerprise is a powerful and feature-rich migration tool that streamlines every stage of your data migration procedure from preparation to integration to loading.
 It can become your data migration assistant for your next major migration project.
-If are looking for an SQL data migration tool, give Astera Centerprise a try!
+If you are looking for an SQL data migration tool, give Astera Centerprise a try!